daniellittledev/Blog/src/content/posts/practical-hypermedia-controls.md

 }
 ```

 It's really up to you to choose how much information is provided to the client.
 However, I'd be cautious of adding too much.
 You might be tempted to include other metadata like field types or validation rules.
-But the main global here is to keep duplicate logic out of the client and keep the server in control of application state.
+But the main goal here is to keep duplicate logic out of the client and keep the server in control of application state.
 Decoupling too much tends to lead to the [Inner Platform Effect](https://en.wikipedia.org/wiki/Inner-platform_effect).

 ## Client-Side Routing